plaid/react-plaid-link/README.md

 npm publish --registry=https://registry.npmjs.org
 ```

 Read [semver](https://semver.org/) to determine what type of version bump to use.
+You can use the prerelease versions - e.g `npm version preminor --preid alpha` - to safely release preproduction versions.